"I refuse to feel hopeless. When I volunteer, I make a difference and get to know people in the process. What could be better?"

 • Scans the life and health of the congregation; strengthens the ministry and mission of the congregation as well as the pastor and other staff; provides confidential support and feedback to the pastor, council, and other leaders; and provides resources and support when there is conflict among staff or between staff and members of the congregation.

-• Conduct annual reviews of all staff and maintain personnel records; Compile and maintain a Personnel Handbook detailing personnel policies; Convene and oversee search committees during the hiring process for new employees; Work with the Finance Committee on salary and benefit packages for pastor(s) and employees; Conduct and maintain records of background checks for staff and volunteers; Ensure appropriate orientation and training for all staff; Work with the Executive Committee and/or Mutual Ministry Committee to resolve employee concerns.
+• Conducts annual reviews of all staff and maintains personnel records; compiles and maintains a Personnel Handbook detailing personnel policies; convenes and oversees search committees during the hiring process for new employees; works with the Finance Committee on salary and benefit packages for pastor(s) and employees; conducts and maintains records of background checks for staff and volunteers; ensures appropriate orientation and training for all staff; works with the Executive Committee and/or Mutual Ministry Committee to resolve employee concerns.

-• Advise, oversee, and implement the use of technology hardware, software, and systems to enhance ministry, increase access, improve operational efficiency, and safeguard church records.
-It will use funds as provided by the council, or approved in the church’s annual budget.
-It will collaborate with staff and ministerial committees to assess needs and provide solution options and will take the lead on technical implementation if needed.
+• Advises, oversees, and implements the use of technology hardware, software, and systems to enhance ministry, increase access, improve operational efficiency, and safeguard church records.
+Uses funds as provided by the Council or approved in the church’s annual budget.
+Collaborates with staff and ministerial committees to assess needs and provide solution options, takes the lead on technical implementation as needed.